It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Experiments

-\myparagraph{Effect of Different Set Optimization Objectives.} We examine how different set-level objectives influence both the variety of generated outputs and the quality of individual samples.
-Results are shown in \cref{tab:full_ablation_table} along with a qualitative example in \cref{fig:objective}.
-Using SDXL-Turbo on the GenEval prompts, we compare several objectives that aim to increase visual diversity without sacrificing text–image alignment or image quality.
-Across all settings, our noise optimization maintains image quality while producing clear gains in visual variation.
-Each objective best improves its own metric, but others improve as well, indicating that diversity in one feature space transfers to others and that our optimization reduces diversity without harming perceptual quality.
+\myparagraph{Effect of Different Diversity Optimization Objectives.} We examine how different diversity objectives influence both the variety of generated outputs and the quality of individual samples.
+Qualitative examples are shown in \cref{fig:objective}.
+The Supplementary contains quantitative results (Tab.~8) and additional example generations (Fig.~13,14).
+Using SDXL-Turbo on the GenEval prompts, we compare several objectives that aim to increase visual diversity without sacrificing image-text alignment or image quality.
+Across all settings, our noise optimization maintains image quality while producing clear gains in visual diversity.
+Each objective best improves its own metric, but others improve as well, indicating that diversity in one feature space transfers to others and that our optimization increases diversity without harming perceptual quality.
 Additionally, we conduct a user study that compares the pairwise DINO similarity metric with other diversity metrics in \cref{tab:div_win_rate_main}.
-We provide details about the user study setup in the Appendix (\cref{sec:supp_user_study}).
+We provide details about the user study setup in the Supplementary (Sec.~6).
 We observe that image sets obtained with Vendi Score~\cite{friedman2022vendi} and DPP~\cite{elfeki2019gdpp} as diversity objectives are preferred by users.
-The main of these set-level objectives is that they cannot be increased by simply making one single image very different, which would boost the average pairwise score.
+The main advantage of these set-level objectives is that they cannot be increased by simply making one single image very different, which would boost the average pairwise score.

+\myparagraph{Quantitative Results.} Informed by our user study and baseline comparison experiments, we optimize SDXL-Turbo and Flux.1 [schnell] using DPP for diversity and HPSv2~\cite{hpsv2} for quality.
+We show results for these settings on GenEval in \cref{tab:flux_table}.
+We observe that we are able to completely saturate Vendi diversity scores to $4.0$ and even slightly improve the HPSv2 quality score.
+We also see substantial gains on the DreamSim score.
+See Supplementary Tab.~1 for more details on hyperparameter choice.

+For Flux.1 [schnell], we similarly see large gains in Vendi and DreamSim scores compared to $\text{i.i.d.}$ sampling and \cite{gi} (\cref{tab:flux_table}), with a slight drop in the HPSv2 score.
+We observed that Flux.1 [schnell] is more sensitive to hyperparameter choice than SDXL-Turbo, particularly with balancing the quality reward.
+During optimization, we revert to the last latent when the HPSv2 score drops below a threshold (See Supplementary Tab.~1 for threshold values).
+More dynamic optimization schedules and additional image quality constraints similar to \cite{reno} could be explored in the future to push diversity higher while maintaining image quality.